DIVERSITY AND INCLUSIONKeesal, Young & Logan is committed to diversity and inclusion efforts within the firm, the legal profession and the community.

 He was deported.
 Four years later, he graduated from Stanford

-The firm’s Diversity Committee is made up of shareholders and administrators involved in the recruiting, hiring, and professional development process to more closely align those initiatives with our objective to attract and retain a diverse spectrum of professionals.
+The firm’s Diversity and Inclusion Committee is made up of shareholders, associates, and administrators involved in the recruiting, hiring, and professional development process to more closely align those initiatives with our objective to attract and retain a diverse spectrum of professionals.

 81% of our lawyers started their legal career at KYL.
 Our commitment to diversity and inclusion is carried out through our efforts to hire diverse attorneys directly from law school through our summer program.
-We are proud to say that our summer associate class was 50% diverse in 2016 and 66% diverse in 2017, and 66% diverse in 2018.
+We are proud to say that our summer associate class was 66% diverse in 2017, 66% diverse in 2018, and 50% diverse in 2019.

 Keesal, Young & Logan partners with NAACP Long Beach Branch during our 18th annual Law Day.